Binding your Transmitter to your Receiver¶

-As of version 1.0, ROSflight only supports PPM receiver outputs.
-If your transmitter/receiver setup only supports PWM output, we recommend using a PPM receiver such as the one here.
+As of version 1.0, ROSflight only supports PPM receivers on F1 targets while F4 receivers support SBUS and PPM.
+If your transmitter/receiver setup only supports PWM output, we recommend using a PPM encoder such as the one here.

 Follow the instructions in your user manual to bind your transmitter to your RC receiver.
 You may also be able to find a guide on YouTube with instructions, just search for your particular transmitter and recevier model.